Max Shulman: Later career

-Shulman's works include the novels Rally Round the Flag, Boys!, which was made into a film starring Paul Newman, Joanne Woodward and Joan Collins; The Feather Merchants; The Zebra Derby; Sleep till Noon; and Potatoes are Cheaper.
+Shulman's works include the novels Rally Round the Flag, Boys!, which was made into a film starring Paul Newman, Joanne Woodward and Joan Collins; The Feather Merchants; The Zebra Derby; Sleep till Noon; and Potatoes Are Cheaper.

 In 1954 he co-wrote (with Robert Paul Smith) the Broadway play The Tender Trap starring Robert Preston but it wasn't a success; the work was later adapted into a movie starring Frank Sinatra and Debbie Reynolds.
 He wrote the libretto for the 1968 musical How Now, Dow Jones, which was nominated for a Tony Award for Best Musical.

 Shulman's collegiate character Dobie Gillis was the subject of a series of short stories compiled under the title The Many Loves of Dobie Gillis, which became the basis for the 1953 movie The Affairs of Dobie Gillis, followed by a CBS television series, The Many Loves of Dobie Gillis (1959–1963).
 Shulman was a script writer for the series and also wrote the lyrics for the series' theme song (music was composed by Lionel Newman).
 The same year the series began, Shulman published another Dobie Gillis story collection, I Was a Teenage Dwarf (1959).
 After his initial success with Dobie Gillis in the early 1950s, Shulman syndicated a humor column, "On Campus", to over 350 collegiate newspapers at one point..
 He piloted another series for CBS for the 1961 season "Daddy-O", which showed behind-the-scenes of TV sitcom production.
 It was turned down by CBS.
+Mr. Shulman wrote a TV movie for CBS, Help Wanted: MALE, that got a 47 share of the audience and was the second highest rated movie-of-the-week of the year.

 A later novel, Anyone Got a Match?, satirized both the television and tobacco industries (which was ironic as his "On Campus" column was sponsored by a cigarette company), as well as the South and college football.
 His last major project was House Calls, which began as a 1978 movie based on one of his stories, and starred Walter Matthau and Glenda Jackson; it spun off the 1979–1982 television series of the same name, starring Wayne Rogers and Lynn Redgrave in the leads.
 Shulman was the head writer.

 Shulman was one of the collaborators on a 1954 non-fiction television program Light's Diamond Jubilee, timed to the 75th anniversary of the invention of the light bulb.